akashpatel023/superconducting-qubit-raspi2/README.md

 ## Transmon qubit coupled with resonator and it's dynamics

+* Look into transmon branch for the code and documentation.

 Follow the below instructions to understand and implement the code.

 * To understand the dynamics and the physics behind the Transmon qubit and resonator coupled system read **superconducting_qubit.md** file.